hillaryke/Automated-Storyboard-Synthesis-Digital-Advertising/README.md

 - `notebooks/`: Contains Jupyter notebooks for data exploration, analysis, and model development.
 - `data/`: Contains the dataset used in the project.
 - `models/`: Contains trained models and model artifacts.
+- `misc/`: Contains the different settings and configurations for the implementations.
 - `src/`: Contains source code for the project.
 - `requirements.txt`: Contains the required dependencies for the project.

+## Project implementation
+The project implementation involved several steps, leveraging the tools and techniques in computer vision, agents and machine learning in general.
+More detailed report on the project can be found on the Medium blog [here]()
+1. Data Exploration and Analysis:
+   - The performance_data.csv file was analyzed to understand the distribution of engagement rate (ER) and click-through rate (CTR) across different ads.
+2. Image Analysis (to be used by Critic agent):
+   - The locate_image_on_image function was implemented using OpenCV to identify the positions of specific image elements within larger ad images.
+   - The extcolors library was used to extract dominant colors from ad images, providing insights into color composition and usage.
+   - The YOLOv8 object detection model was explored to identify and classify objects within images, although challenges were encountered in setting up the model.
+   - Pytesseract, an OCR tool, was used to extract text from images, enabling analysis of textual content in ads.
+3. Image Composition:
+   - A function compose_ad_frame was developed using Pillow to combine multiple image elements into a single ad frame.
+   - The function handles resizing, positioning, and transparency of images, allowing for flexible and customizable composition.
+4. Agents Development:
+   - The project aims to develop AutoGen agents for image composition and critique/grading.
+   - The image composition agent utilizes the compose_ad_frame function and incorporate design principles and user feedback to create visually appealing and effective ad frames.
+   - The critic/grading agent (ongoing) will leverage image analysis techniques, text analysis, and a knowledge base of design principles and advertising best practices to evaluate and provide feedback on the composed frames.

 ## Getting Started
 1. **Prerequisites:**